ssc-sp/datahub-docs/UserGuide/Migration/PostgreSQL.md

 6. Validate that the dump file has been created successfully by checking the file location.

-### Part 2.
-Migrate PostgreSQL from POC to PROD
+### Step 2.
+Import PostgreSQL to Your Workspace in the PROD Environment

-To migrate your PostgreSQL databases from the POC environment to the PROD environment, you can use the dump files created in the previous step to import your databases into the PROD environment.
+Once you've created the dump files (Step 1), you can import your databases into the PROD environment using one of the three options below.

 #### Option 1: Import Dump Using `psql`